dev-n-chill/.github/profile/README.md

-# ❄️ chill-libs
+# 🏖️💻 dev-n-chill

-**chill-libs** is a private collection of reusable Luau modules for internal use across various Roblox projects.
+**dev-n-chill** is a private collection of reusable Luau modules for internal use across various Roblox projects.

-While most of the code was initially written by Serokai, **any contributor is welcome to help improve or extend** the libraries — feel free to submit PRs or contribute through GitHub’s built-in tools.

 The APIs have been **intentionally designed to be as simple and intuitive as possible**, so the modules are easy to integrate and use with minimal setup.

 ---